getify/You-Dont-Know-JS/get-started/apB.md

 const dayStart = "07:30";
 const dayEnd = "17:45";

-function scheduleMeeting(startTime,durationMinutes) {
+function scheduleMeeting(startTime, durationMinutes) {
     // ..TODO..
 }

-scheduleMeeting("7:00",15);     // false
+scheduleMeeting("7:00", 15); // false
-scheduleMeeting("07:15",30);    // false
+scheduleMeeting("07:15", 30); // false
-scheduleMeeting("7:30",30);     // true
+scheduleMeeting("7:30", 30); // true
-scheduleMeeting("11:30",60);    // true
+scheduleMeeting("11:30", 60); // true
-scheduleMeeting("17:00",45);    // true
+scheduleMeeting("17:00", 45); // true
-scheduleMeeting("17:30",30);    // false
+scheduleMeeting("17:30", 30); // false
-scheduleMeeting("18:00",15);    // false
+scheduleMeeting("18:00", 15); // false
 ```

 Try to solve this yourself first.
 Consider the usage of equality and relational comparison operators, and how coercion impacts this code.
-Once you have code that works, *compare* your solution(s) to the code in "Suggested Solutions" at the end of this appendix.
+Once you have code that works, _compare_ your solution(s) to the code in "Suggested Solutions" at the end of this appendix.

 ## Practicing Closure